 Biography

-He studied composition with Richard Barrett, Brian Ferneyhough, Robin de Raaff, Marc Andre, Stefano Gervasoni, Claus-Steffen Mahnkopf, Milica Djordjević, Philippe Hurel, Daniel d’Adamo, Dimitri Papageorgiou, Panayiotis Kokoras and Rand Steiger, electronic music with Kees Tazelaar and Rene Uijlenhoet, harmony, counterpoint, fugue and general music theory with Rijnhard Bokelmann, Frans de Berg, Theo Verbey, style copy with Arie Boers, music history with Marcel Zijlstra, jazz piano with Francesca Tanksley, music aesthetics and philosophy with Tom Dommisse.
+His compositional training includes studies with a distinguished array of composers representing diverse aesthetic positions, including Richard Barrett, Brian Ferneyhough, Robin de Raaff, Marc André, Stefano Gervasoni, Claus-Steffen Mahnkopf, Milica Djordjević, Philippe Hurel, Daniel d’Adamo, Dimitri Papageorgiou, Panayiotis Kokoras, and Rand Steiger.
+In the field of electronic music, he studied with Kees Tazelaar and Rene Uijlenhoet.
+His theoretical foundation was further strengthened through studies in harmony, counterpoint, fugue, and general music theory with Rijnhard Bokelmann, Frans de Berg, and Theo Verbey, as well as stylistic analysis and imitation with Arie Boers.
+He also pursued music history with Marcel Zijlstra, jazz piano with Francesca Tanksley, and music aesthetics and philosophy with Tom Dommisse, forming a comprehensive and intellectually rigorous educational background.

 Publisher